 The Medicines and Healthcare products Regulatory Agency (MHRA) consultation on proposals for legislative changes for clinical trials closed in March 2022.
-MHRA are currently analysing responses.
+The MHRA published the government response to the consultation in March 2023.

 Trials within the scope of the clinical trials regulations are called clinical trials of investigational medicinal products (CTIMPs): MHRA tend to refer to them just as ‘clinical trials’.

 UK clinical trials regulations apply to trials that test the safety or efficacy of medicinal products, including medicines, vaccines, gene and cell therapies, etc. If you are planning an experimental medicine study, exploring mechanisms of action, the regulations may not apply.
-Our experimental medicine toolkit has more on these.
+Experimental medicine has more on these.

 It is a legal requirement to have a sponsor for a CTIMP.
 In academic trials this is generally the employer of the chief investigator (it’s unlikely to be the funder).
 Sponsors have legal obligations and corporate systems in place to manage these.